Conference Program 2025

 Chair & Commentator: Bryan Banks, Columbus State University

-James Bland, University of Oklahoma, “Don, But Not Forgotten: The California Missions as the Lost Cause of the Wild West?”
+· “Don, But Not Forgotten: The California Missions as the Lost Cause of the Wild West?”
+James Bland, University of Oklahoma

-Peter Hicks, Fondation Napoléon, “Was Napoleon in fact the author of the influential ‘Manuscript transmitted from St Helena by an unknown channel’?
+· “Was Napoleon in fact the author of the influential ‘Manuscript transmitted from St Helena by an unknown channel’?
 New evidence in favour.”
+Peter Hicks, Fondation Napoléon

 Location: Oak Room II